Ex-NY Rep. Charles Rangel, Who Spent 4 Decades In Congress, Dies

 Subsequently, in November 2010, the Ethics Committee determined that Rangel was culpable of 11 violations of House ethics rules.
 In December 2010, the full House of Representatives formally censured him as a sanction for these breaches.

-Rangel was elected to Congress in 1970 after defeating Adam Clayton Powell Jr. He remained in office until January 2017.
+Rangel was elected to Congress in 1970 after defeating Adam Clayton Powell Jr. after serving in the New York State Assembly and as an Assistant US Attorney.
+He remained in office until January 2017.

+Rangel was a veteran of the Korean War, where he earned a Purple Heart and the Bronze Star.